snsaiphoo/binf6110_assignment3/README.md

 </div>
 <br/>

-It can be seen that _Prevotella copri_ observed in Figure 4 is of particular interest due to its association with diet.
-It appears more abundant in several vegan samples, consistent with its link to fiber-rich diets [1], while showing lower or more variable abundance in omnivore samples.
+It can be seen that <i>Prevotella copri</i> observed in Figure 4 is more abundant in several vegan samples compared to omnivore samples, where its abundance is lower or more variable.

 ### Rarecurves for Vegan and Omnivore Samples
 <br/>